My Dead Ex

-My Dead Ex is an American series which is produced by AwesomenessTV and airs on go90.
+My Dead Ex is an American series which was produced by AwesomenessTV and aired on go90.
 The series premiered at South by Southwest in 2018 before being airing on Tumblr and go90 starting on March 20.
+The show currently airs on Paramount+.

 Plot

 Charley is a normal high school girl with a crush on a cute boy.
 As she tries to score a date with the cute boy named Luke, her annoying ex, Ben Bloom, will do anything to get her to go on a date with him.
 Ever since she dumped him, she wanted nothing to do with him, but when he dies, things start to change.